ClousClouds/PlayerRename/README.md

 ## Installation
 1. Download the `PlayerRename` plugin.
-2. Place the `.jar` file into the `plugins` directory of your server.
+2. Place the `.phar` file into the `plugins` directory of your server.
 3. Restart or reload your server to enable the plugin.

 ## Configuration